 Cross the Carrick-a-rede Rope Bridge on a Heart-racing Journey

 Today, this site is refurbished and maintained by the National Trust.
 The rope bridge still dangles 30m high above the wild Atlantic waves, as it always did, connecting the mainland of Larrybane to the tiny rocky island of Carrickarede with views to Rathlin Island and Scotland in the distance.
-What a place of rugged natural beauty to discover, drawing people to this special island.
+What a place of rugged natural beauty to discover, drawing people to this special island that’s become a Northern Ireland must see.
 Tickets need to be pre-ordered.

 Enjoy the Coastline Beaches of Portrush & Portstewart Strand